Do meditation apps work?

 Bodhipaksa said something similar on WildMind about it being impossible to listen to meditation music while meditating at the same time.
 Yes, you can meditate on a sound, but you cannot listen to a sound while also meditating on something else.
 Sadly, this is precisely what most mindfulness applications ask you to do.
 And that is why meditation apps do not work.

 So, I’ve shared my opinion as a teacher on whether meditation apps work.
 But what does science say?
 Research is mixed.

-Unfortunately, there a couple of glaring problems with this study.
-Firstly, the researchers were employed by Headspace, the very app they were testing, and so the research was inherently biased.
-And secondly, why the hell would they use a control group based on reading Andy Puddicombe’s book?!
 In trials like this, one group is tested against the other (the control group).
-So what this research is really saying is that Headspace worked better than its creator’s book.
+So, what this research is really saying is that the Headspace app works better than its creator’s book.
 So what?
 Maybe Puddicombe is just a terrible author.
 Maybe the readers didn’t actually meditate properly.
 What, really, does this research prove?
 Very little.

 Harvard says, “It’s hard to notice what’s going on inside or around you [in other words, it’s hard to be mindful] if you’re distracted by someone speaking, even if it is soothing speech, and some reviews of these apps point this out.
 Research also indicates that the self-directed, silent form of mindfulness practice is more effective than externally guided exercises.”

 What really upsets me about this is that Headspace founder Andy Puddicombe is a former Zen monk who Is well-trained in Zen meditation techniques.
-Surely he must know that listening to someone’s voice while breathing is not the same as proper meditation.
-The fact that he has never outright admitted this makes me question things.
+Surely, he must know that listening to someone’s voice while meditating is not the same as proper meditation.
+The fact that he has never outright admitted this makes me question him.